-Five Music Scholarships that Can Help Musicians Pay for College
+6 Music Scholarships that Can Help Musicians Pay for College

 Because a career in music, like many of the other performing and visual arts, can be both deeply rewarding and financially difficult, some graduates face a lifetime of financial difficulty as they try to pursue their passion while summoning the financial resources to repay student loans.
-That is why it is especially important for music students to search for scholarships that might be able to support their artistic endeavors.
+Earning a music scholarship can reduce the financial burden of student loans and allow budding musicians the freedom to fully explore their chosen performing arts field.
+That's why it is especially important for music students to search for scholarships that might be able to support their artistic endeavors.

 With that in mind, here are some scholarships that music students should know about.

 The American Society of Composers, Authors, and Publishers (ASCAP) offers more than 25 music scholarships for students at different levels, from the Harold Arlen Musical Theater Award and the Cole Porter Award to the John Denver Music Scholarship and The ASCAP Foundation Scholarship at Julliard.
 Recipients are chosen by the music faculty at the schools that offer the scholarships.

 This scholarship, which honors the memory of legendary band leader Glenn Miller, has been around since 1977.
 The Glenn Miller Birthplace Society sponsors this annual scholarship competition, which is open to high school seniors and college freshmen across the United States.
 Finalists compete in the annual Glenn Miller Festival at Clarinda, Iowa, where three winners are chosen from each of the two categories: instrumental and vocal.